 Rodney: Jon, it's been a pleasure.
 Thank you and your audience for listening.
 I appreciate it very much.

-The Creative Influencer is a bi-weekly podcast where we discuss all things creative with an emphasis on Influencers.
-It is hosted by Jon Pfeiffer, an entertainment attorney in Santa Monica, California.
+The Creative Influencer is a weekly podcast where we discuss all things creative with an emphasis on Influencers.
+The podcast is hosted by Jon Pfeiffer, an entertainment attorney in Santa Monica, California.
 Jon interviews influencers, creatives, and the professionals who work with them.